Ksbooth01/kubernetes-the-hard-way-raspberry-pi/docs/01-infrastructure.md

       optional: true
 ```
 **Notes:**
-    * YOUR-SSID-NAME  is the name of you wifi network.
+    * YOUR-SSID-NAME  is the name of your wifi network.
     * The Quotes around YOUR-SSID-NAME are necessary.
     * Mine wouldn't work with the 5G so I had to use the lower speed Wifi.
 * Test start the wireless network using your modifications